vsoch/vsoch.github.io/_posts/2019/2019-02-01-pull-request-action.md

 The way that the last step might work is an indirect route.
 What I decided to do was have the metadata added to a branch of the central registry, and then create a GitHub action that would automatically create a pull request for any update to a branch that isn't master.
+This probably sounds complicated, but it can be summarized as:

+> open a pull request when I push to a branch

-This is entirely possible, and in fact I put together this workflow this morning!
+This is entirely possible, and in fact I put together this workflow this afternoon!

 ## Pull Request from Branch Action